amitspk/project-x/SelfLearning/chrome-extension/README.md

 **Ready to test your question injection system on any website!** 🎉

 Install the extension, upload your generated JSON files, and see your questions come to life on any webpage.

+---

+## 🔄 Relationship to ui-js/

+**IMPORTANT**: This chrome-extension is a **test harness only**!

+The actual production library is in: `../ui-js/auto-blog-question-injector.js`

+This extension:
+- ✅ Tests the library in a browser environment
+- ✅ Simulates how it works on publisher sites
+- ❌ Is NOT what publishers deploy

+Publishers deploy: `ui-js/auto-blog-question-injector.js`